webplatform/docs/guides/images_in_html/index.md

 |Prev_page=
 |Content=== Introduction ==

 In this article we will discuss one of the things that makes web design "pretty" &mdash; images.
-You'll learn how to add imagery to web documents in an accessible way so that people with visual impairments can still use the information on your site, how and when to use inline images to deliver information, and how to use background images for page layout.
+You'll learn how to add images to web documents in an accessible way so that people with visual impairments can still use the information on your site, how and when to use inline images to deliver information, and how to use background images to improve page layout.

 == A picture says more than a thousand words &mdash; or does it? ==